CassandraMaldonado/LLM_Healthcare/README.md

 2. RadQA: Radiology QA with detailed rationales.
 Helps the model learn step-by-step (chain-of-thought) clinical logic.

-MedMCQA – A large multiple-choice dataset based on medical exams.
+3. MedMCQA: A large multiple-choice dataset based on medical exams.
 Useful for memorization and broad factual knowledge.

 Combining these datasets helps balance reasoning, recall, and safety in the final model.